For any enquiries, please email missions@cathedral.org.sg

 WhatsApp/Call +65 8824 2660

-The Anglican church in Nepal continues to flourish amid pressure as a remarkable indigenous movement.
+The Anglican Church in Nepal (ACN) continues to flourish amid pressure as a remarkable indigenous movement.
 The large majority of Nepali Christians worship and fellowship in thoroughly indigenous structures and networks.

 West Nepal is the country's least explored, with most Christian missions focusing on East Nepal.
 Cathedral is venturing into the West, to support the work of our churches in this region.